Xinhe-Peng/Final-project/README.md

 - how many groups of customers are remained,
 - and which table does current group of customers is assigned to.

+Groups who came first would be served first.
+(FIFO)

 The restaurant has:
 - 6 tables for groups of up to two customers,
 - 4 tables for groups of up to four customers,